Galaticash/CSE210-09/README.md

 Key_set | A set of keys, given the up/down/left/right value Score | Within the Player class, keeps track of the points gained by the Player Message | The base class for Score, so the GUI can display any message like the Game Over.
 Contains the location, font size, color, etc for the GUI to display
-Grid | A grid to keep the cycles on, but needs to be translated back into pixel/points by the GUI Point | point/grid location separated into its own class Color | colors are separated into its own class
+Point | point/grid location separated into its own class Color | colors are separated into its own class
 Window | The GUI of the program, displays everything to the user